-#20 Moving flats.
-When you move, you leave the kitchen, cabinets and shelving systems for the next person.
+#27 Moving flats.
+When you move around in Finland, you leave the kitchen, cabinets, shelving systems, and floor for the next person.
 You also leave many of the appliances: the fridge, oven, stove, and dishwasher.

 #30 Being naked is not always sexual.
 For a Finn, there’s nothing, absolutely nothing, sexual about being naked in the sauna.

 #31 Most Finns dress very practically.
 There is an old Finnish saying, ‘Only ugly people need to dress up’ (Vain rumat ne vaatteilla koreilee, in Finnish), which might explain a bit how fashion was regarded here back in the day.